shubham-sns/react-image-placeholder/README.md

 ---

-A callback for when the image src has been loaded
+A callback for when the image `src` has been loaded.

 - type: `Function`